banner

 Weakness and Betrayal

-What should parents do when their adult children no longer respect them and even betray them?
+What should parents do when their adult children no longer respect them or even betray them?
 In today’s Bible reading, David faces this problem with his son Absalom.
 What does David do?
-What we learn from him can help us when we are vulnerable.
-At the end, are 6 guaranteed ways to honor parents and make them smile, not cry.
+What we learn from him can help us when we're vulnerable.
+At the end of this lesson are six guaranteed ways to honor parents and make them smile, not cry.

-Late in David’s reign, the rest of the prophecies regarding the consequences of David’s sin begin to affect him (2Samuel 12:10-12).
 As King David ages, he makes a slip in his confidence towards God.
-The LORD allows Satan to tempt him.
-Instead of trusting God, David orders his forces counted to determine his military strength.
-He finds (to his shame) that this census was unnecessary.
-God is still protecting him, for at least 1.1 million Israelite soldiers are ready to take up arms in Israel’s defense (more…).
+When the LORD allows Satan to tempt him, instead of trusting God, David orders his general to count his forces to determine his military strength.
+He finds (to his shame) this census was unnecessary.
+God was still protecting him, for at least 1.1 million Israelite soldiers were ready to take up arms in Israel’s defense (more…).

-David’s lack of faith is sinful because of the example he is setting for the nation.
-If he lacks faith in God and his troops, they will not have the confidence to fight in God’s name.
+David’s lack of faith is sinful because of the example he’s setting for the nation.
+If he lacks faith in God and his troops, they won’t have the confidence to fight in God’s name.

 Because of David’s sin, God gives him three choices for judgment, all of which are terrible.
 David chooses the plague, placing the nation in the LORD’s merciful hands rather than their enemies.
 So, God sends a pestilence, killing 70,000 of his men by the sword of the LORD through an angel.
-This enormous loss probably makes many of the Israelites lose confidence in David’s leadership.
+This enormous loss may have caused many of the Israelites to lose confidence in David’s leadership.

 Suppose we are the leaders of our families or other organizations.
 In that case, we must be careful—expressing a lack of confidence in God can discourage others from trusting him.
 Yet, what can leaders do when they doubt?
-Get some counsel from God’s Word and pray.
-Professional counsel and encouragement from God’s Word can reset our focus on him.
+It’s essential to get counsel from God’s Word and seek him in prayer to reset our focus on him.
+Then God’s Spirit will strengthen our spirit.
+Why not also ask for help from dedicated Christians?
+They can encourage us and pray with us.

 During this time of David’s weakness, Absalom seizes the opportunity to overthrow his father and reign on his throne.
 Absalom wins the hearts of the people with his flatteries and then stages a coup to get rid of him.

-When King David learns that Absalom has stolen the hearts of Israel, he perceives an imminent attack on Jerusalem.
-Therefore, he takes his officials and most of the inhabitants of Jerusalem and leaves the city.
-David does not do this because he fears military conflict.
-He is sparing the city from civil war and the tabernacle from destruction.
-Also, David does not want to fight his son.
+David doesn’t do this because he fears military conflict.
+He’s sparing the city from civil war and the tabernacle from destruction.
+Also, David doesn’t want to fight his son.
 Fleeing Jerusalem is an act of love and wisdom, not cowardice.

-Like David, some mothers and fathers are caught in difficult situations.
-They make some great personal sacrifices to keep peace in the family and commit their lives and future to God.
+Like David, some mothers and fathers catch themselves in difficult situations.
+They make some compromises just to keep the relationship.
 See some interesting parallels between David and Jesus Christ here.

 Endurance, Action, Prayer, and Support

 If David and Christ could endure mocking and abuse, then could we also do it?
-By this, I am not encouraging mistreatment, but are we willing to suffer to save others?
+I’m not encouraging mistreatment, but are we willing to suffer to save others?

-Again, I do not suggest that we should tolerate physical or mental abuse.
+Again, I don't suggest we tolerate physical or mental abuse.
 If possible, we should report criminal offenses to the police—God established government institutions to punish wrongdoers (Romans 13:4).

 David receives support when he leaves Jerusalem; the Israelites still love him.
 We can also praise God for others who stand with us, and we can glory in the LORD for his presence with us in difficult situations.
 Do we have a personal relationship with God so he might help us in times of distress?
 We can call on him to save us today.